chef/automate/components/docs-chef-io/content/automate/ha_introduction_and_architecture.md

     weight = 200
 +++

-In this section, we will talk about the **Minimal Node HA Deployment** use-case and the way it can be achieved.
+This section will discuss the **Minimal Node HA Deployment** use case and how you can achieve it.

-When Chef Automate HA can be achieved with minimum of five nodes, this is called as Minimal Node HA Deployment.
-This deployment is not different from the usual HA deployment.

-The best way to achieve the Minimal Node HA Deployment in backend is to keep the **PostGreSQL** and **OpenSearch** clusters in same node.
-By this you will have three nodes of PostGreSQL and OpenSearch services running.
+When you achieve Chef Automate HA using a minimum of five nodes, you can call it a Minimal Node HA Deployment.
+This deployment is the same as the typical HA deployment.
+The best way to achieve the Minimal Node HA Deployment in the backend is to keep the **PostGreSQL** and **OpenSearch** clusters in the same node.
+This will let your three nodes of PostGreSQL and OpenSearch services run.

-Whereas, the best way to achieve the Minimal Node HA Deployment in frontend, is to set the automate on both frontend nodes.
-In this whole process, the Automate is already running Chef Server services so do not install it explicitely on any node.
+You can achieve the Minimal Node HA Deployment in the frontend by setting the automate on both frontend nodes.
+The Automate is already running Chef Server services in this process, so you can avoid installing it explicitly on any node.

 {{< figure src="/images/automate/minimal_node.png" alt="Minimal Node Deployment">}}